Degenerate art: Nazi purge

-Jean Metzinger, 1913, En Canot (Im Boot), oil on canvas, 146 x 114 cm, confiscated by the Nazis c.1936 and displayed at the Degenerate Art Exhibition in Munich.
+Jean Metzinger, 1913, En Canot (Im Boot), oil on canvas, 146 x 114 cm, confiscated by the Nazis c.
+1936 and displayed at the Degenerate Art Exhibition in Munich.
 The painting has been missing ever since.

 Hitler's rise to power on 30 January 1933, was quickly followed by the censorship of modern art: book burnings were organized, artists and musicians were dismissed from teaching positions, and curators who had shown a partiality for modern art were replaced by Party members.
 On April 1, 1933, Reich Propaganda Minister Joseph Goebbels publicly attacked in Volksparole the most important dealer of modern art, Alfred Flechtheim, who, like many dealers and collectors of "degenerate art", was Jewish.
 In September 1933, the Reichskulturkammer (Reich Culture Chamber) was established, with Joseph Goebbels, Hitler's Reichsminister für Volksaufklärung und Propaganda (Reich Minister for Public Enlightenment and Propaganda) in charge.
 Sub-chambers within the Culture Chamber, representing the individual arts (music, film, literature, architecture, and the visual arts) were created; these were membership groups consisting of "racially pure" artists supportive of the Party, or willing to be compliant.
 Goebbels made it clear: "In future only those who are members of a chamber are allowed to be productive in our cultural life.
 Membership is open only to those who fulfill the entrance condition.
 In this way all unwanted and damaging elements have been excluded."
 By 1935 the Reich Culture Chamber had 100,000 members.

 As dictator, Hitler gave his personal taste in art the force of law to a degree never before seen.
 Only in Stalin's Soviet Union, where Socialist Realism was the mandatory style, had a modern state shown such concern with regulation of the arts.
 In the case of Germany, the model was to be classical Greek and Roman art, regarded by Hitler as an art whose exterior form embodied an inner racial ideal.
+In July 1937, Hitler denounced what he called "cultural Bolshevism", particularly painters who "paint meadows blue, skies green, and clouds sulphur-yellow[…]'One kind of art is artistic and is permitted.
+The other kind is inartistic and is to be penalized.
+In the permissible kind of art trees are green, sky blue, and soil is brown.
+The inartistic art is a hodgepodge of colors."